slumberGroup/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-[Technical description of changes for the code reviewer to understand]
+[How and What - Technical description of changes for the code reviewer to understand]

 ## Motivation

-[Motivation or additional context to explain why these changes were made]
+[Why - Motivation or additional context to explain why these changes were made]

 ## Unit Testing